tychonievich/cs3330-s2022/markdown/vmemparse.md

 - It is textual, not binary, making it easier to learn to write
 - It contains descriptions of shapes to draw rather than pixels to color

-That said, we provide the actual SVG creation code for you.
+That said, we provide the actual SVG creation code for you in the [starter file](files/vmemparse.c).
 In particular, we provide four functions:

 - `void startImage(FILE *dst, unsigned char pages, unsigned char vpnbits, unsigned char processes)`